 Wooden is an excellent material for cabins, interior, and exterior doors.
 This material is virtually indestructible and it is easy to renovate.
 You just need to apply some sanding and refinishing.
 Sometimes just a repainting will do.

 Relationship with tenant

-A reckless tenant who does not treat the rental as home can severely accelerate wear and tear.
+A reckless tenant who does not treat the rental as a home can severely accelerate wear and tear.
 Some things cannot be qualified as damage and deducted, but still remain a painful mark on your property.
 Therefore the attitude of the tenant is the key factor in the preservation of the rental.
 The wise landlord should create a situation where a tenant feels like a resident.
 It is a significant shift in perspective when tenant views themselves as a resident and not just a renter.
 A resident treats the rental as the actual home.
-The landlord should encourage this shift in perspective, be reliable responsive, provide guarantees and do reasonable adjustments.
+The landlord should encourage this shift in perspective, be reliable responsive, provide guarantees, and do reasonable adjustments.
 This way tenants will understand that they can count on their places in any life circumstances.
 In this scenario, residents tend to preserve property better, they also stay longer, significantly reducing turnover.
 There are multiple components for being a good landlord.